apache/parquet-format/Encodings.md

                    Output: Serialized vector bytes
 ```

-The `fast_round` used in step 2 is defined precisely in
+The `fast_round` used in step 2 is one recommended rounding technique, described in
-[Fast Rounding](#fast-rounding) below, including the exact magic-number values
-and the sign branching required for negative values.
+[Fast Rounding](#fast-rounding) below; it is informative, not normative.

 #### Page Layout